 The only significant commercial use for uranium is as a fuel for nuclear power plants for the generation of electricity.
-According to the World Nuclear Association (‘‘WNA’’), as of February 2013, there were 435 nuclear power plants operable in the world with annual requirements of about 160 million pounds of uranium.
-In addition, the WNA lists 65 reactors under construction, 167 being planned and 317 being proposed.
+According to the World Nuclear Association (‘‘WNA’’), as of November 2015, there were 397 nuclear power plants operable in the world, including 2 newly restarted in Japan, which has an additional 41 still shut down.
+These nuclear reactors require approximately 150 million pounds of uranium annually.
+In addition, the WNA lists 65 reactors under construction, 165 being planned and 324 being proposed.

 The ISR Process